jraleman/42.ft_debut/README.md

 communication, knowledge in doing research, rigor, creativity, adaptability, and other soft skills.

-10. How do the internships work?
-Is it mandatory that you have to reach a certain level before leaving on an internship or can you validate it anytime you find one?
+**10. How do the internships work?
+Is it mandatory that you have to reach a certain level before leaving on an internship or can you validate it anytime you find one?**

 > Of course, soft skills are important, but you are going to use your technical skills.